 Sail at the cheapest time of year

 The rule of thumb is that if you can sail when school is in session, you’ll pay cheaper rates.
 This trip fits the bill.
-Leaving in early December, it’s before school lets out for the Christmas holidays and rates shoot higher.
-It’s one reason why you’re able to sail here for less than $50 per day.
+Leaving in early January, it’s right after school goes back in session following the Christmas holidays.
+It’s one reason why you’re able to sail here for less than $60 per day.

 Book an inside cabin